hubspotdev/property-mapping-client/README.md

-# Created with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Property Mappings Client

+## What this project does:

+This project is a React-based web application designed to handle and map company and contact properties.
+It works together with a server built using Express.js, please refer to the [Express.js application repository](https://github.com/hubspotdev/property-mapping-server).

+## Why is this project useful:
+This project simplifies the process of property mapping for companies and contacts.

+## How it works:
+The application features several React components that facilitate data management and synchronization between the frontend and backend systems, key components include:

+**1. MappingDisplay Component**:

+**Saving a Mapping (POST request)**: Utilizes the saveMapping function to send new or updated mapping data to the server.
+It automatically constructs and sends this data whenever there are changes to the selected property or sync direction, ensuring updates are persistent.

+**Deleting a Mapping (DELETE request)**: The deleteMapping function is responsible for removing mappings by sending a DELETE request targeting specific IDs.
+This is triggered when mappings are manually cleared, enabling dynamic data management.

+**2. DirectionSelection Component**:

+This component provides a user-friendly control for selecting data synchronization directions between systems, allowing users to choose between toHubSpot, toNative, and biDirectional directions.

+**3. PropertyEditor Component**:

+Facilitates the creation of new properties with specific attributes like label, type, and uniqueness.

-## Getting started
+## Getting started with the project:

+1. **Start the server first.** Although the application can technically run without this initial step, starting the [server](https://github.com/hubspotdev/property-mapping-server) beforehand ensures a smoother and more seamless setup.

-In the project directory, you can run:
+2. In the project directory, follow these steps:

-###

-Start [server](https://git.hubteam.com/zwolfson/property-mappings-server) first.
-Technically it works either way, I just find it to be smoother this way

-### `npm start`

-Runs the app in the development mode.\
+- Clone the repository
+- Install the dependencies
+- Start the application:
+   ``npm start``
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+- Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.
+The page will reload if you make edits, and you will also see any lint errors in the console.

 ## What's included